-• 2-stage Velocity Verlet (VV2).
-This is the integrator with the longest stability interval (0, 4) among 2-stage splitting schemes and corresponds to b = 1/4 in (10).
+- 2-stage Velocity Verlet (VV2).
+This is the integrator with the longest stability interval (0, 4) for an integration step size h among 2-stage splitting schemes and corresponds to b = 1/4 in (11).
 To perform one step of length h with this algorithm, one just performs two steps of length h/2 of standard Velocity Verlet.
-It is important to emphasize that it follows that when below we compare experimentally VV2 with alternative integrators, one is really comparing the standard Verlet algorithm with such alternative integrators, simply adjusting the step lengths and number of steps per integration leg so as to have a fair comparison.

-• 2-stage BCSS (BCSS2).
-This scheme was derived in [8] to minimize the maximum of $\rho_2(h, b)$ in (13) as h ranges over the interval 0 < h < 2(VV2 is often operated with h close to 2), i.e.
+It means that performance comparison of alternative 2-stage splitting integrators with standard Velocity Verlet can be achieved through comparison with VV2 if the step length and number of steps per integration leg are adjusted accordingly. - 2-stage BCSS (BCSS2).
+This scheme was derived in [8] to minimize the maximum of $\rho_2(h, b)$ in (14) as h ranges over the interval 0 < h < 2(VV2 is often operated with h close to 2), i.e.